kostasgalexiou/ResynPy/README.md

 ### ROH detection

-In the case where a user has not yet decided on the set of markers that will be used for screening the segregating population, ResynPy pipeline is providing an additional functionality that is to detect regions of homozygosity (Runs Of Homozygosity; ROH) from a VCF file containing resequencing data from the elite cultivar line.
-These regions are uninformative for
+In the case where a user has not yet decided on the set of markers that will be used for screening the segregating population, ResynPy pipeline is providing an additional functionality that is to detect regions of homozygosity (Runs Of Homozygosity; ROH) from a VCF file resulted from the analysis of resequencing data from the elite cultivar line.
+The output of this process is a tab-delimited file containing the annotation of each marker based on its presence inside a ROH region or not.

 The input file for ROH detection is a VCF file containing SNPs (not INDELs) of the individual that will be the parent of the segregating population